Keno/SIUnits.jl/README.md

 Note that all examples in this README assume that the second form was used.
 To make the examples work with the first form, just substitute the written out names, e.g. `Volt` for `V` and `Nano*Meter` for `nm`.

-# Alternatives

-[Unitful.jl](https://github.com/ajkeller34/Unitful.jl) provides similar functionality and was written more recently, allowing it to take advantage of modern features of julia.

 # Usage